 Each Geared Fund continuously offers and redeems its Shares in blocks of 50,000 Shares and each Matching VIX Fund continuously offers and redeems its Shares in blocks of 25,000 Shares (each such block a "Creation Unit").
 Only Authorized Participants may purchase and redeem Shares from a Fund and then only in Creation Units.
 An Authorized Participant is an entity that has entered into an Authorized Participant Agreement with one or more of the Funds.
 Shares of the Funds are offered to Authorized Participants in Creation Units at each Fund's respective NAV.
 Authorized Participants may then offer to the public, from time to time, Shares from any Creation Unit they create at a per-Share market price that varies depending on, among other factors, the trading price of the Shares of each Fund on its applicable listing exchange, the NAV and the supply of and demand for the Shares at the time of the offer.
 Shares from the same Creation Unit may be offered at different times and may have different offering prices based upon the above factors.
-The form of Authorized Participant Agreement and related Authorized Participants do not receive from any Fund, the Sponsor, or any of their affiliates, any underwriting fees or compensation in connection with their sale of Shares to the public.
+The form of Authorized Participant Agreement and related Authorized Participant Handbook set forth the terms and conditions under which an Authorized Participant may purchase or redeem a Creation Unit.
+Authorized Participants do not receive from any Fund, the Sponsor, or any of their affiliates, any underwriting fees or compensation in connection with their sale of Shares to the public.